chef/chef-web-docs/chef_master/source/ctl_chef.rst

 -----------------------------------------------------
 .. tag ctl_chef_export

 Use the ``chef export`` subcommand to create a chef-zero-compatible chef-repo that contains the cookbooks described by a ``Policyfile.lock.json`` file.
 After a chef-zero-compatible chef-repo is copied to a node, the policy can be applied locally on that machine by running ``chef-client -z`` (local mode).
+Applying this policy locally requires features introduced in Chef client 12.7.

 .. end_tag